JHUDMC/Manual/ResourceGuides.md

 Here's the [latest version of the PDF guide](media/HowToGuide_EpsonP5000Printers-updated72723.pdf) that patrons can follow step-by-step.

 ###### P5000 Troubleshooting
+[telling you wrong paper - check that it's cut sheet print in print settings] [photoshop manage colors! black point compensation] [slowly shimmy the paper. don't shove it in. make the bottom of the paper hitting the rollers.]

 ##### Canon Pixma Pro 100

 ###### Printing with Specialty Paper

 ###### Pixma Troubleshooting
+[won't load paper - make sure that it hits the roller. might need to angle paper a little bit]

 ### Roland GX-24 Vinyl Cutter